 - The product, process or service must be innovative and there must be a technological risk involved.

 - The project should benefit all involved partners in a well-balanced consortium.
-SME’s are explicitly encouraged to participate in the proposals. (well-balanced means that one partner can hold at max 66% of the project)
+SME’s are explicitly encouraged to participate in the proposals. (well-balanced means that one partner, or country, can hold at max 66% of the project)

 - The project should generate an obvious advantage and added value resulting from the technological cooperation between the participants (new technologies, standardization, prototyping, field trials, new or improves products, increased knowledge, access to R&D infrastructure etc.).